Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 ---

 ## Summary of Work Done

 - Designed and implemented a gamified learning platform using Moodle LMS on Azure, transforming a university-level Usability Engineering course into six modules (three gamified, one non-gamified).

 - Developed custom quiz content using Aiken and GIFT formats and integrated game mechanics (e.g., XP levels, leaderboards, stash items, crosswords, and dialog cards) to enhance engagement.

 - Collected feedback from 30 participants using Microsoft Forms; conducted both qualitative and statistical analysis in Excel (e.g., Power Query, PivotTables, CORREL, CHISQ.TEST) to evaluate satisfaction, engagement, and learning outcomes.

+- After initial instructions were given to participants, I did not get involved with their activities on the website to avoid skewing results.

-- Found that 96.7% of participants reported improved understanding and 93.3% were satisfied; “Level Up XP” ranked as the most effective gamification element.
-A high average engagement level (4.3/5) was also recorded.
+- Discovered that with the gamified courses, 96.7% of participants reported improved understanding and 93.3% were satisfied; “Level Up XP” ranked as the most effective gamification element.
+A high average engagement level (4.3 out of 5) was also recorded.

-- Delivered actionable insights: gamification improves understanding even among those without prior exposure; recommended periodic use of gamification to sustain engagement and avoid burnout.
+- Delivered actionable insights: gamification improves understanding even among those without prior knowledge; recommended periodic use of gamification to sustain engagement and avoid burnout.

-- Addressed data limitations such as group imbalances and low-frequency categories; interpreted results cautiously and proposed UX improvements based on user suggestions.
+- Addressed data limitations such as group imbalances and low-frequency categories.

 - Reflected on learner behavior, revealing intrinsic motivation and alternative learning pathways (e.g., game-triggered information searches), highlighting the cognitive impact of well-designed gamified experiences.

 ### Conclusion:

+- The experiment's results seems more biased towards gamification because it is still a new concept, so people were eager to test it out.

+- It was observed that some participants ignored the non-gamified course completely.

 - Based on analysis and reflection, gamification with the right structure and setup has a good chance of being effective in education, both at the basic and higher levels.

+- Gamification can potentially improve students' engagement and retention, but it can lead to significant boredom or burnout if overused.

 - However, a larger sample size is required for more conclusive evidence.